 Your baby is fussy, and you’ve pegged gas as the culprit.
 Now what?

-Although many moms may reach for the baby gas drops, that’s not the only option.
+Although many moms may reach for the best baby gas drops, that’s not the only option.
 There are many ways to naturally comfort a gassy baby.
 Some of these methods bring quick relief while others are intended to bring long-lasting relief by tackling the cause of gas.

 You can provide comfort by: